Analysis of Regularized LS Reconstruction and Random Matrix Ensembles in Compressed Sensing: Introduction

-Based on the above results and the knowledge that for the noise-free case the perfect reconstruction threshold is quite universal \cite{Donoho-Tanner-2010, Donoho-Tanner-PrIEEE2010, Kabashima-Wadayama-Tanaka-2009}, one might be tempted to conclude that using sensing matrices that are sampled from the standard Gaussian ensemble is the optimal choice also in the noisy case when practical algorithms such as LASSO are used.
-However, there is also some counter-evidence in other settings, such as the noise-free case with non-uniform sparsity \cite{Vehkapera_Kabashima_Chatterjee_et_all_2012_ITW,Kabashima-Vehkapera-Chatterjee-2012} and spreading sequence design in CDMA \cite{viswanath1999optimal, Kitagawa-Tanaka-2010} that leave the problem still interesting to investigate in more detail.
 Albeit from a slightly different motivational point-of-view, similar endeavor was taken earlier in \cite{Kudekar-Pfister-Allerton-2010, Donoho-Javanmard-Montanari-isit2012, Krzakala-etal-CS-2012-2, Krzakala-etal-CS-2012}, where it was discovered that measurement matrices with specific structure are beneficial for message passing decoding in noise-free settings.
 These spatially coupled, or seeded, measurement matrices helped the iterative algorithm to get past local extrema and hence improved the perfect reconstruction threshold of $\ell_{1}$-recovery significantly.
 Such constructions, however, turned out to be detrimental for convex relaxation based methods when compared to the standard Gaussian ensemble.

-Finally we remark the uniform sparsity model studied in \cite{Kabashima-Wadayama-Tanaka-2009} was extended to a non-uniform noise-free setting in \cite{Tanaka_Raymond_2010}.
+Finally we remark that the uniform sparsity model studied in \cite{Kabashima-Wadayama-Tanaka-2009} was extended to a non-uniform noise-free setting in \cite{Tanaka_Raymond_2010}.
 The goal there was to optimize the recovery performance using weighted $\ell_{1}$-minimization when the sparsity pattern is known.
 We deviate from those goals by considering a noisy setup with a more general matrix ensemble for measurements.
-On the other hand, we do not try to optimize the reconstruction with block-wise adaptive weights.
-Albeit one could consider such an endeavor using the results derived in this paper as a starting point, we leave such extensions as future research topics.
+On the other hand, we do not try to optimize the reconstruction with block-wise adaptive weights and leave such extensions as future research topics.